awsdocs/amazon-eks-user-guide/doc_source/cni-ipv6.md

 **To deploy an `IPv6` cluster with `eksctl`**

-1. Copy the following contents to your device\.
-Replace the `example values` with your own\.
-Replace `region-code` with any AWS Region that is supported by Amazon EKS\.
-For a list of AWS Regions, see [Amazon EKS endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/eks.html) in the AWS General Reference guide\.
-You can replace `t3.medium` with any [AWS Nitro System instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.
-The value for `version` must be *1\.21* or a later [supported Amazon EKS Kubernetes version](kubernetes-versions.md)\.
+1. Create the `ipv6-cluster.yaml` file\.
+Copy the command that follows to your device\.
+Make the following modifications to the command as needed and then run the modified command:
+   + Replace `my-cluster` with a name for your cluster\.
 The name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
 It must start with an alphabetic character and can't be longer than 100 characters\.
-After you've replaced the values, run the modified command to create the `ipv6-cluster.yaml` file\.
+   + Replace `region-code` with any AWS Region that is supported by Amazon EKS\.
+For a list of AWS Regions, see [Amazon EKS endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/eks.html) in the AWS General Reference guide\.
+   + The value for `version` must be `1.21` or a later [supported Amazon EKS Kubernetes version](kubernetes-versions.md)\.
+   + Replace `my-nodegroup` with a name for your node group\.
+The node group name can't be longer than 63 characters\.
+It must start with letter or digit, but can also include hyphens and underscores for the remaining characters\.
+   + Replace `t3.medium` with any [AWS Nitro System instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.

    ```
    cat >ipv6-cluster.yaml <<EOF